-The Keyboard Charitable Trust’s mission is to help young keyboard players reduce the element of chance in building a professional musical career.
+Founded in 1991, the Keyboard Charitable Trust’s mission is to help young keyboard players reduce the element of chance in building a professional musical career.
 The Trust identifies the most talented young performers (aged 18-30) and assists their development by offering them opportunities to perform throughout the world.
-For the most gifted, this means débuts in London, New York, Mexico, Berlin, Rome and other music capitals.
+For the most gifted, this means débuts in London, New York, Rome and other music capitals.

 In collaboration with its partners worldwide, the Keyboard Trust has developed a circuit of some fifty venues in seven principal countries, from the most prestigious concert halls to locations where classical music is rarely heard.
-Over the past 33 years the Trust has presented nearly 300 young international pianists, historic keyboard players and organists in over 900 concerts worldwide.
+Over the past thirty-four years, the Trust has presented over 300 young international pianists, historic keyboard players and organists in over 900 concerts worldwide.

-With such notable musicians as the late Claudio Abbado and Alfred Brendel and top international arts administrator, the late Nicholas Snowman, among its Trustees, this formula has proved its worth: many Trust artists receive an offer of a new engagement, a broadcast, a recording or management.
+With such notable musicians as the late Claudio Abbado, Alfred Brendel and Evgeny Kissin among its Trustees, this formula has proved its worth: many Trust artists receive an offer of a new engagement, a broadcast, a recording or management.
 Nearly half of the artists have subsequently made serious professional musical careers.

-Recent years have seen a further expansion of the Trust’s work in Germany and Italy as well as in the USA where the distinguished conductor, the late Lorin Maazel, invited the Trust to present its artists at his Festival Theatre in Virginia.
+Recent years have seen a further expansion of the Trust’s work in Germany, Italy and France as well as in the USA where the late Lorin Maazel invited the Trust to present its artists at his Festival Theatre in Virginia.

 A message from Sir Antonio Pappano – Patron